Tips to Teach your Kids Bedroom Organization

 The more you can simplify the task, the easier it will seem to your child.
 For example, you can give your child a list of easy things to do, like “put all your clothes on the bed” and then “sort out dirty and clean clothes.”
 These bite-sized tasks will keep your kid on track by limiting the decisions they need to make.
 You can even use the same list every time, so the process becomes familiar.

 Another way to simplify the chore is by cutting down on the amount of stuff in the kid’s room.
 To accomplish this feat, you can divide the room into sections and go through each part together.
-The kid can decide what will stay in the room, what will be stored, and what will be donated.
+Let your child decide what will stay in the room, what will be stored, and what will be donated.
+Creative storage solutions will also help keep clutter at bay.

 Although this process will take longer initially, it’ll make tidying their room much faster in the future.
 With fewer things, the mess will seem less overwhelming, helping the kid to clean up independently.
 Besides, being able to sort out what’s important versus what’s unnecessary is a good skill to learn for staying organized as an adult, too.